-BOSS was the only extragalactic survey in SDSS-III (2008-2013), and it targeted both galaxies and quasars.
+BOSS was the only extragalactic survey in SDSS-III (2008-2014), and it targeted both galaxies and quasars.
 BOSS benefited from a new spectrograph and new optical fibres, featuring a smaller aperture (2 arc-seconds instead of 3 arc-seconds).
-BOSS data was first released in DR9, and the complete BOSS data was released in DR12.
+BOSS data was first released in DR9 and the complete BOSS dataset was released in DR12.

 BOSS galaxy target selection was designed around its main science requirements - a measurement of the cosmic distance scale using baryon acoustic oscillations (BAO) with a precision of 1% at redshifts z = 0.3 and z = 0.55.
 This required two galaxy target algorithms: LOWZ (0.15 < z 0.45) and CMASS (0.4 < z < 0.7).
 The LOWZ selection is a simple extension of the Legacy Survey LRG Cut-I selection, extended primarily towards fainter targets in order to increase the spatial number density by approximately a factor of three.
 The CMASS selection is an extension of the Legacy Survey Cut-II selection, extended both by including fainter and bluer targets in order to increase the spatial number density.

-BOSS quasar target selection (Ross et al. 2012) was designed to select high-redshift (z > 2.15) objects, as tracers of the large-scale structure via the Ly$\alpha$ forest.
+BOSS quasar target selection (Ross et al. 2012) was designed to select high-redshift (z > 2.1) objects as tracers of the large-scale structure via the Ly$\alpha$ forest.
 As such, it differed substantially from the target selection used in the Legacy Survey.

-SEQUELS is a stand-alone ancillary observing program that spans across SDSS-III and SDSS-IV.
-It was designed as a pilot program for eBOSS, targeting luminous red galaxies, emission line galaxies (ELGs) and quasars.
-In total, 117 plates were observed (66 during SDSS-III, released in DR12 and 51 during SDSS-IV, released in DR13).
+SEQUELS is a stand-alone ancillary observing program that spans SDSS-III and SDSS-IV.
+It was designed as a pilot program for eBOSS, targeting higher-redshift LRG, emission line galaxies (ELGs) and quasars.
+In total, 117 LRG and quasar plates were observed (66 during SDSS-III, released in DR12 and 51 during SDSS-IV, released in DR13).

-In addition to Ly-$\alpha$ quasars at z > 2.5, SEQUELS for the first-time targets QSO to be used as direct probes of the large-scale structure at 0.5 < z < 2.5.
-This requires a targeting density of 68.8 per square degree.
+In addition to Ly-$\alpha$ quasars at z > 2.1, SEQUELS for the first-time targets QSO to be used as direct probes of the large-scale structure at 0.8 < z < 2.2.
+This requires a number density of roughly 70 per square degree.
 Quasar targeting for SEQUELS and eBOSS is described in Myers et al. (2015).

-SEQUELS tested new selection algorithms to identify ELGs using SCUSS and SDSS imaging, as detailed in Section 2.5.2 of Comparat et al. (2015).
+SEQUELS tested new selection algorithms to identify ELGs using SCUSS u-band and SDSS imaging, as detailed in Section 2.5.2 of Comparat et al. (2015).
 These fields were observed separately from the main LRG/quasar SEQUELS fields.

-eBOSS (2014-2020) is an SDSS-IV program, targeting LRGs, ELGs and QSOs (Dawson et al. 2016). eBOSS focuses on measuring the BAO acoustic scale at redshifts left unexplored by BOSS, namely the gap between CMASS (z < 0.7) and the Ly$\alpha$ quasars (z > 2.5).
-The first eBOSS spectroscopic data release is in DR14, comprising primarily of LRGs and QSOs.
+eBOSS (2014-2019) is an SDSS-IV program, targeting LRGs, ELGs and QSOs (Dawson et al. 2016). eBOSS focuses on measuring the BAO acoustic scale at redshifts left unexplored by BOSS, namely the gap between CMASS and the Ly$\alpha$ quasars (0.6

 The Time-Domain Spectroscopic Survey (TDSS) is a sub-program of eBOSS, selecting time-variable targets for spectroscopic follow-up - see the following references: